Will the building control authority be told of the appeal?

 Does the Inspector make a site visit?

 No. An inspector does not normally need to make a site visit in these cases and will rely on the documents on the case file to prepare their report and recommendation to the Board.
 However, occasionally the Inspector may decide it is necessary to make a site visit and if this is the case we may contact you to make arrangements.
+This may be more likely where a case is a regularisation appeal.

 Will a meeting be held on the case?